 INFINITE LOOP DETECTION

-This invention presents a new algorithm for automated detection of inﬁnite loops.
-It is sufﬁciently lightweight to be applied continuously at runtime.
+This invention presents a new algorithm for automated detection of infinite loops.
+It has sufficiently low computational complexity to be applied continuously at runtime.
 It does not need constraint solver, program source code or hash values over program states.
-The algorithm is based on autocorrelation, a computation commonly used in many areas of applied statistics.
+The algorithm is based on an autocorrelation measure, commonly used in many areas of applied statistics, here calculated on a program execution’s branch target address sequence (1).
 The algorithm can be implemented in hardware or software.
-Source code is not needed.
-The algorithm is based on autocorrelation of a program execution’s branch target address sequence.
-We describe the implementation of the algorithm in a dynamic binary instrumentation tool (1).
+Modification of existing source code is not required.

 Functionality of the tool is evaluated with infinite loop bug test cases from the Juliet test suite for program analyzers.
 Applicability of the algorithm to production software is demonstrated by using the tool to detect previously known infinite loop bugs in cgit, Avahi and PHP.